AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### GetLinkedUserPlatform

-    Get user's platform accounts those have been linked.
+    This function gets user's platform accounts linked to user’s account.
 It doesn't need any parameter.
 It will return a TArray<[LinkedPlatform](../models/#linkedplatform)> from [FGetLinkedPlatformCompleteDelegate](../callback/#fgetlinkedplatformcompletedelegate) callback.
     <!--language lang-cpp -->

         void JusticeIdentity::GetLinkedPlatform(FGetLinkedPlatformCompleteDelegate OnComplete){}